agera-edc/DataSpaceConnector/COVERAGE.md

 ### Limitations of the Community Edition version

 - Analysis of multiple branches is not supported
-- Reporting quality measures to branches and pull requests in Github not supported
+- Reporting measures to branches and pull requests in Github not supported
 - Automatic detection of branches/pull requests in Github Actions not supported